bytewired9/ByteWired9/README.md

-# Hey there! 👋 I'm ForgedCore
+# Hey there! 👋 I'm ByteWired9

 I'm just a regular human who loves to 🎮 play video games.
 If there's a tedious task, best believe I'm trying to find a way to automate it.
 Because, who's got time for all that manual stuff?
 And yep, I'm still figuring things out, making mistakes, and studenting.
 (Yep, that's a word now. 😉)